How to Feed a Raw Diet (Even if You Fear Untold Harm Coming of It!)

 If you want to take on the bullies of raw feeding fears fully, learn how to make balanced raw diets yourself!
 It’s not difficult.
 Last week’s Vital Animal News had my simple take on how you can make “prey in a bowl” rather simply.
 When you join my Vital Animal Pack, you get Vital Animal News free, and can access the newsletter archives and read this approach, which I share with my new clients who want to get started feeding raw.

-This magazine (highly recommended, btw) offers a nearly free course on how to raw feed.
-Here’s where you can access that, last I checked, for a buck (scroll down to find the Academy offering of courses):
+Dogs Naturally magazine offers a nearly free course on how to raw feed.
+Here's where you can access that, last I checked, for a buck (scroll down to find the Academy offering of courses):

 Battle weary?
 Set down your sword and pick up your keyboard.